Skip to content

 What We Liked

-• Comprehensive biological age report covering pace of aging, organ-system ages, immune profile, and telomere length
+• Full biological age report covering pace of aging, 11 organ-system ages, immune profile, methylation-based telomere-length estimate, Fit Age, and 75+ longevity biomarkers

-• Includes a 30-minute expert consultation to review your results
+• Includes (or offers) a 30-minute expert consultation to walk you through your results

 Worth Knowing

-• At $499 per test, it is significantly more expensive than standard DNA kits
+• At $499 one-time, it costs significantly more than standard DNA kits

 • Requires a finger-prick blood sample, which some people find less convenient than saliva